Helen Zhang, PhD

 Buoyant and uncompromising, Dr. Zhang is a Transreader across genres (poetry, drama, fiction, essay, diary, correspondence, commentary, art critique), media (literature, music, painting, engraving, sculpture, cinema), and cultures (Scandinavia, Germany, Japan, China).

 Transreading is a critical theory that Dr. Zhang has developed to explore how history, literature, philosophy, and art generate and reshape one another.

 For Dr. Zhang, Transreading is existential; mother tongue is any language with which a momentary intuited intimacy enables her fully to convey an otherwise inexpressible thought, feeling, or sentiment.

 Ancient Transreaders transread by Dr. Zhang: Laozi, Zhuangzi, Confucius, Liezi, Sunzi, and Yang Zhu

 To learn more about Dr. Zhang’s research, please visit:

-Transreading: a method that Dr. Zhang has developed for interdisciplinary studies, which encompasses four simultaneous and interdependent activities—close reading (lento reading), literary translation, creative writing, and cultural hermeneutics.
+Transreading: a method that Dr. Zhang has developed for interdisciplinary studies, which integrates four simultaneous and interdependent activities—close reading (lento reading), literary translation, creative writing, and cultural hermeneutics.
 These practices are instrumental to understanding the cosmopolitan figures in modern intellectual history that continue to inform our world with works that are often cryptic, but foundational.